quii/learn-go-with-tests/structs/readme.md

 }
 ```

-If we try to run the tests we get
+If we try to run the tests, we get

 ```
 ./shapes_test.go:19:19: rectangle.Area undefined (type Rectangle has no field or method Area)